rhaamo/git.txt/README.md

 # Use or build

     Install or build libgit2 0.25.x ONLY.
-NO Version less than 0.25 (hello Debian Stable) go get -v -insecure -u dev.sigpipe.me/dashie/git.txt
+NO Version less than 0.25 (hello Debian Stable) or higher. go get -v -insecure -u dev.sigpipe.me/dashie/git.txt

 # Contact, issues